 Walking the Wine Roads of San Gimignano and Montalcino

-- Hike in two distinctive subregions of Tuscany: Montalcino and San Gimignano
+- A Tuscan wine tour with hiking in two distinctive subregions: Montalcino and San Gimignano

 - Visit the Etruscan town of Volterra